Skukuza: Shop

 Whilst most of the main camps at Kruger have a Parks Shop, the one at Skukuza is by far the biggest.
 The shop sells a variety of supplies, including groceries, prepackaged meals, snacks such as nuts and biltong, ice cream, and drinks (both alcoholic and non-alcoholic).
 It also sells a variety of park guides and curios.

 Restaurants

 Skukuza is the only camp at Kruger with a choice of multiple restaurants.
-In the central area of the camp overlooking the Sabie River is a well-appointed Cattle Baron restaurant, one of three in South Africa's National parks.
-(The others are at Storms River mouth in Tsitsikamma and in the main camp at Addo Elephant Park.)
+In the central area of the camp overlooking the Sabie River is a well-appointed Cattle Baron restaurant, one of four in South Africa's National parks.
+(The others are at Storms River mouth in Tsitsikamma, Satara Rest Camp in Kruger National Park and in the main camp at Addo Elephant Park.)

 In the 1980s, a train was donated to Skukuza by South African Railways, which was converted into a second restaurant, Selati.
 The restaurant was destroyed by a fire on 12 January 1995 and the area was closed to visitors.
 At some point between then and 2006, the restaurant reopened as the Selati Station Grillhouse.
 In 2017 the station was placed under private management, and in December 2019 a train-themed hotel, the Shalati Hotel, was opened on the tracks as well.